-Conte's men were rampant and doubled their advantage after 33 minutes when Giovinco latched on to an inch-perfect pass before crossing for the unmarked Osvaldo to head home.
+Conte's men were rampant and doubled their advantage on the night after 33 minutes when Giovinco latched on to an inch-perfect pass before crossing for the unmarked Osvaldo to head home.

-The unrelenting pace of Juve's first-half performance subsided after the restart, but the Italians still looked dangerous.
-The magnificent Giovinco's delicate effort had Kivrak beaten, but Aykut Demir got back to head clear.
+The unrelenting pace of Juve's first-half performance subsided after the restart, but they still looked dangerous and the magnificent Giovinco's delicate effort had Kivrak beaten, but Aykut Demir got back to head clear.

 Both players really caught the eye and it was Osvaldo's turn to go close moments later when his quick footwork gave him space for a shot in the area before he lashed over.

-Trabzonspor was never in the game and was restricted to long-range opportunities, such as the one that Marc Janko blazed over just after the hour mark.
+Trabzonspor were never in the game and were restricted to long-range opportunities, such as the one that Marc Janko blazed over just after the hour mark.

 Juve substitute Simone Padoin almost added a third late on, but Kivrak scrambled clear.